ProvCheck Terms and Conditions

 (b) the Supplier may use or disclose the feedback for any purpose.

-The Client acknowledges that the SaaS Service may link to third-party websites or feeds that are connected or relevant to the SaaS Service.
+7.4.
+Third-party sites and material: The Client acknowledges that the Service may link to third-party websites or feeds that are connected or relevant to the Service.

-Any link from the SaaS Service does not imply any Supplier endorsement, approval or recommendation of, or responsibility for, those websites or feeds or their content or operators.
+Any link from the Service does not imply any Supplier endorsement, approval or recommendation of, or responsibility for, those websites or feeds or their content or operators.
 To the maximum extent permitted by law, the Supplier excludes all responsibility or liability for those websites or feeds.

 7.5.
 Third-party Intellectual Property Rights indemnity: